Bamberg witch trials

 The Bamberg witch trials of 1627–1632, which took place in the self-governing Catholic Prince-Bishopric of Bamberg in the Holy Roman Empire in present-day Germany, was one of the biggest mass trials and mass executions ever seen in Europe, and one of the biggest witch trials in history.

-Over an extended period around 1,000 people were executed after being accused of witchcraft in Bamberg, about 900 of whom were executed in 1626–1632.
-People of all ages, sexes and classes, all of whom were burned at the stake, sometimes after having been beheaded, sometimes alive.
-The witch trials took place during the ongoing religious Thirty Years' War between Protestants and Catholics, in an area on the religious border between Catholic and Protestant territories, and were conducted by a Catholic Prince-Bishop intent on introducing the Counter-Reformation in his territory.
+Over an extended period around 1,000 people were executed after being accused of witchcraft in Bamberg, about 900 of whom were executed in 1626–32.

-The Bamberg witch trials were among the largest witch trials in the Early Modern period: it was one of the four largest witch trials in Germany alongside the Trier witch trials, the Fulda witch trials, and the contemporaneous Würzburg witch trials.
+The Bamberg witch trials were among the largest witch trials in the Early Modern period: it was one of the four largest witch trials in Germany alongside the Trier witch trials, the Fulda witch trials, and the contemporaneous Würzburg witch trials, all under the auspices of the reigning Prince-Bishops.

 Background

-From about 1300 to 1850, the Holy Roman Empire experienced a Little Ice Age that in some locations at various times likely resulted in crop failures.
-One theory first put forward in the 20th century is that this caused common poor and rural people to blame "witches" although it is not clear why the previous or later episodes of bad weather failed to bring about similar deadly trials as those that occurred near the end of the 16th century.